-Denison's (1996) research shows that the highest-performing companies are those that show rength in all four areas.
+Denison's (1996) research shows that the highest-performing companies are those that show the tength in all four areas.
 In other words, they have developed cultures that fully address the radoxical demands facing them.
 They are crystal clear about why they exist and where are going (mission).
-Their people embrace this defined direction, have line of sight job to company goals, and bring the full complement of their skills to their work realvement}.
-They hear what their customers want or understand customer needs enough end their customers to new products/services, and they are able to learn what is needed to read to changing marketplace demands (adaptability).
-And they have systems, structures processes in place to help align them as a company, while being both efficient and read we in producing results (consistency) (Fisher, 2000).
+Their people embrace this defined direction, have line of sight job to company goals, and bring the full complement of their skills to their work rolvement.
+They hear what their customers want or understand customer needs enough lead their customers to new products/services, and they are able to learn what is needed to processes in place to help align them as a company, while being both efficient and rective in producing results (consistency) (Fisher, 2000).
 The findings also show that there are relationships between individual culture traits and specific performance measures, as can be seen in table 2.1.

-TABLE 2.1: Denison's findings on the relationship between individual culture traitsand performance measures (adapted from Denison & Neale, 1996)
+TABLE 2.1: Denison's findings on the relationship between individual culture traits and performance measures (adapted from Denison & Neale, 1996)

-Specific performance measures individual culture traits Revenue growth/ sales growth Market share Innovation Quality of products and service Employee satisfaction supported by supported by supported by supported by supported by supported by Mission Mission Mission [Mission] Involvement Involvement Involvement Involvement Adaptability Adaptability Adaptability Adaptability Adaptability Consistency Consistency Consistency

-Revenue growth and market share (both externally oriented performance measures) are supported by the externally oriented cultural traits of mission and adaptability.
-Usually and employee satisfaction (internally oriented performance measures) are supported by the internally in culture traits of involvement and consistency.
+individual culture traits Specific performance measures Profitability /return on assets Revenue growth/ sales Market share Innovation Quality of products and service Employee satisfaction supported by growth supported by supported by supported by supported by supported by Mission Mission Mission [Mission] Involvement Adaptability Adaptability Adaptability Involvement Adaptability Involvement Involvement Adaptability Consistency Consistency Consistency properties by the externally oriented cultural traits of mission and adaptability.
+Usually and ployee satisfaction (internally oriented performance measures) are supported by the measures are supported by the measure related to flexibility) is supported by the flexibility-enhancing culture traits of involvement and consistency.
 Innovation (performance measure related to flexibility) is supported by the flexibility-enhancing culture traits of involvement and adaptability.
-The performance measure of profitability, by far the most emprehensive and complex measure of business performance, is supported by strength in four cultural areas (Denison & Neale, 1996), Findings of research conducted by Fisher in 1997 confirmed Denison's findings, and also extend the findings towards understanding what creates success in modern businesses.
+The performance measure of profitability, by far the most prehensive and complex measure of business performance, is supported by strength in four cultural areas (Denison & Neale, 1996),

+Findings of research conducted by Fisher in 1997 confirmed Denison's findings, and also extend the findings towards understanding what creates success in modern businesses.
 These findings revealed the following (Fisher, 2000):